 Winter was chosen as the best time to mount this patrol, as there is less impact on the fragile tundra during winter and little danger of damaging any of the many archaeology sites scattered across the tundra.
 Since wilderness values call for use of minimum tools and protection of the natural soundscape, it was logical to choose dog sled teams, a traditional form of travel, as the “minimum tool” to retrieve these barrels.

 Denali National Park and Preserve also has a long tradition of using dog sleds in wilderness areas and will partner with rangers from Gates of the Arctic.
-A team of two snow machines will support three dogsled teams by breaking trail and caching supplies.
-The snow machines will stop at the wilderness boundary and let the dog teams and rangers shine at what they do best, quietly and competently performing the tasks for which they were trained and love.
-Once the barrels are loaded on the sleds, the dogs will pull them into Anaktuvuk Pass for disposal.
-During this time, park staff will be in Anaktuvuk Pass leading community events and providing education programs in the school.
-Park staff looks forward to sharing with village residents the results of this dog team journey that is commemorating the Wilderness just outside the village’s backdoor.
+A team of two snow machines supported three dogsled teams by breaking trail and caching supplies.
+The snow machines stopped at the wilderness boundary and let the dog teams and rangers shine at what they do best, quietly and competently performing the tasks for which they were trained and love.
+Once the barrels were loaded on the sleds, the dogs pulled them into Anaktuvuk Pass for disposal.

 Supreme Court Justice William O. Douglas wrote, “The Arctic has a call that is compelling.
 The distant mountains [of the Brooks Range in Alaska] make one want to go on and on over the next ridge and over the one beyond.
 The call is that of a wilderness known only to a few...”